Skip to content

 Real vs Nominal Returns

-Your nominal return is the percentage shown on your brokerage statement.
-Your real return is what's left after subtracting inflation.
-At 8% nominal return and 3% inflation, your real return is only ~4.85% (not simply 5%).
+Nominal return is the percentage shown on your brokerage statement.
+Real return is what remains after subtracting inflation.
+At 8% nominal return and 3% inflation, real return calculates to approximately 4.85% (not simply 5%).

 The Fisher Equation